 Potted Marigold Plants

 Most gardeners like to plant smaller container grown marigolds.
-For example, French marigolds are small, bushy plants that reach heights of only 6 to 18 inches, depending on the variety.
-They are available in orange, yellow, mahogany or bicolor, and in double or single blooms.
+For example, French marigolds are small, bushy plants that reach heights of only 6 to 18 inches (15-20 cm.), depending on the variety.
+They

 Signet marigolds are another good choice for potted marigold plants.
 The bushy plants have attractive, lacy foliage and orange, yellow or rusty red blooms.

 Don’t crowd potted marigold plants, as healthy marigolds require plenty of air circulation.
-One marigold is enough for a 6-inch pot, but you can grow two or three in a 12-inch pot, and five or more small plants in a large container with a diameter of 18 inches.
+One marigold is enough for a 6-inch (15 cm.) pot, but you can grow two or three in a 12-inch (30 cm.) pot, and five or more small plants in a large container with a diameter of 18 inches (45 cm.).

 Be sure the container has a drainage hole in the bottom.
 Use a good quality, lightweight potting mix.
 A handful of sand, perlite or vermiculite improves drainage.